vamsi-1234/chat-application-php/README.md

 If the user is already in group_name2, it returns an error message to avoid unnecessary database operations.

 If the user is not in any group, an error is returned saying that the user isn’t in a group and cannot be moved.

+**For Testing you can use the above curl commands in cmd  or Do install {composer require --dev phpunit/phpunit} and run vendor/bin/phpunit**